Chimalpahin/Night-of-the-Living-Dead-Esperanto/script.md

 Mother wants to remember, so we trot 200 miles into the country

-Patrino volas memori, do ni kunveturi 200 mejlojn
+Patrino volas memori, do ni veturas 200 mejlojn

 ### JOHN